hypermodeinc/modus/README.md

 Currently, the supported languages you may choose from are:

+- [Go](https://go.dev/) - A general-purpose programming language originally designed by Google.
 - [AssemblyScript](https://www.assemblyscript.org/) - A TypeScript-like language designed for
   WebAssembly.

-  - If you are primarily used to writing front-end web apps, you'll feel at home with AssemblyScript.

-- [Go](https://go.dev/) - A general-purpose programming language originally designed by Google.
-  - If you are primarily used to writing back-end apps, you'll likely prefer to use Go.

-Additional programming languages may be supported in the future.
+Additional programming languages will be supported in the future.

 ## Hosting

-We have designed Hypermode to be the best place to run your Modus app.
-Hypermode hosting plans include features you might expect, such as support, telemetry, and high availability.
-They also include specialty features such as model hosting that are purposefully designed to work in tandem with Modus apps.

-As Modus is a free, open-source framework, you’re welcome to run your Modus apps on your own hardware or on any hosting platform that meets your needs.
+Modus is a free, open-source framework, you’re welcome to run your Modus apps on your own hardware or on any hosting platform that meets your needs.

+However, over at [Hypermode](https://hypermode.com/) we have built additional tooling and infrastructure to make constructing and deploying your agents and AI apps easy.
+Hypermode includes models, observability, debugging, and function hosting.
+Just push your code to Github and Hypermode will automatically build and deploy it on global infrastructure.

 ## Open Source